evolvedbinary/hsg-project-wiki/Setup.md

 ## Updating from an old setup?

-[Instructions last updated July 17, 2019]
+[Instructions last updated August 13, 2019]

-- **Note:** These instructions are being updated and are not expected to work.
-Please stick with your previous setup if possible and wait for the testing to be completed before proceeding.
+- **Note:** These instructions are being updated and are not expected to work. **Please stick with your previous setup** if possible and wait for the testing to be completed before proceeding.
 - From the Apple () menu in the top-left corner of your screen, choose "About This Mac".
 If it says "macOS Mojave version 10.14.x", skip ahead to the next step.
 Otherwise, here is the link to the [macOS Mojave webpage](https://itunes.apple.com/gb/app/macos-mojave/id1398502828?mt=12); go to this page and click on the "View in the Mac App Store" button to open Mojave in the App Store.
 Click on the Download button, and allow the installation to complete.
 - **Warning:** If macOS **Catalina (10.15)** is available, please exercise caution when updating your computer to this version, since 10.15 drops support for 32-bit applications, including Kingston's IronKey software, which you may rely on in your duties.
 Please confirm with your trainer that all software you require is 64-bit capable before you update to macOS 10.15.
 - Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates.
 If the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.